Do you know what counts as incremental plagiarism?

 This post will answer the question, “What is incremental plagiarism.”

-By the time you’re done reading, you’ll know the serious repercussions of incremental plagiarism and how you can avoid committing incremental plagiarism.
+By the time you’re done reading, you’ll know the serious repercussions of incremental plagiarism, the incremental plagiarism definition, and how you can avoid committing incremental plagiarism.

 Are you ready to learn how to avoid incremental plagiarism?

 This guide to incremental plagiarism is about ethical considerations.

 To what degree is your writing original?
 If you can’t honestly answer, “100%,” you may be guilty of incremental plagiarism.